dylan-thinnes/html.jq/README.md

 # html.jq

-A simple (&lt;40 line) library to simplify generating HTML from JSON using the JQ programming language.
+A simple (&lt;40 line) library to generate HTML from JSON using the JQ programming language.

 ## Basic Usage